dhruv-1001/Minesweeper/README.md

 You can also navigate to “ABOUT” and find out more about the game.

 ### Game Play
 This is where you are supposed to open all the tiles without mines under them in order to win the game.
+You can hold down to a tile to mark the same tile so that an accidental click won't open the marked tile.

 ### About Game
 This is the About Game screen and here are all the rules that you need to know to get started with the game.